giuthas/patkit/docs/SetupForDevelopment.markdown

 # Setting PATKIT up for Development

+# NOTE:

+As of PATKIT 0.14, these instructions are incorrect and only here in case someone wants to install PATKIT using mamba/conda etc. If you are that someone and would like to contribute, please fork PATKIT, update these instructions, and send us a pull request.

+## On with the instructions

 The most important steps for getting PATKIT installed in development mode are:

 - [Setting PATKIT up for Development](#setting-patkit-up-for-development)